3aluw/wisdom-writer/README.md

-# Nuxt 3 boilerplate
+# What is this ?

-This is a boilerplate for Nuxt 3, designed to help you quickly jump-start your project as it has some essential modules.
+This is a simple project I used to participate on the (Web Dev Cody X Convex) [hackathon](https://vuetifyjs.com/)

 ## modules